Siapas-Laboratory/pyBehavior/README.md

 ```

-This code imports the relevant GUI elements from pyBehavior and creates the GUI main window by sub-classing the SetupGUI class and calling its init method (**NOTE: Do NOT alter the definition of this class. pyBehavior assumes the GUI class has the same name as the setup folder it is in**).
+This code imports the relevant GUI elements from pyBehavior and defines the GUI main window by sub-classing the SetupGUI class and calling its init method (**NOTE: Do NOT alter the definition of this class. pyBehavior assumes the GUI class has the same name as the setup folder it is in**).
 See the help documentation for the SetupGUI class for more details on methods available to you through this class.
 Here we will briefly discuss the essential features needed to build a basic GUI.

 ### Adding Reward Widgets
 When building the GUI you will need to create instances of appropriate reward widgets to control any reward endpoints in the setup.
 These widgets are sub-classes of the `RewardWidget` class defined in pyBehavior.gui.
 Currently we provide 3 types of reward widgets; these include one for the National Instruments controlled reward modules we have in lab, one for a remote controlled ratBerryPi reward module, and another for locally controlled ratBerryPi reward module.
 These widgets can be imported and instantiated as follows: